scds/dmds23-24/comptext-bootcamp.md

 |**Working Period**|120 minutes|Continue project work|
 |**Share Back, Closing Comments**|30 minutes|Share your work <br> Questions and wrap-up|

-## Workshop Materials and Preparation
-All files for the bootcamp are available in [this shared Google Drive folder](https://u.mcmaster.ca/cta-bootcamp) [(u.mcmaster.ca/cta-bootcamp)](https://u.mcmaster.ca/cta-bootcamp).
-Download the contents to your local computer and unzip them, AND copy the contents into your own Google Drive before beginning the exercises.

 <!--
 All of the materials for this workshop are available in this [shared Google Folder](https://u.mcmaster.ca/dmds-text-2324).
 Note that the shared folder includes an additional notebook, which Devon created to demonstrate performing [Named Entity Recognition on a series of documents](https://colab.research.google.com/drive/1BC18oDNM9c9x5VMwzI4VPaapjCbEXYio?usp=sharing).
 If you are unable to access the Google Drive folder, the workshop materials may also be found [here](https://github.com/scds/dmds23-24/tree/main/textanalyses)--these can be uploaded into Google Colab or another Jupyter Notebook instance.